Many Floridians are now eligible to vote thanks to the overwhelming support Amendment 4 received last November’s general election

 Florida Division of Elections by clicking the below link.
 The site describes the required documentation and necessary steps to register:

-If you have been convicted of a felony and are concerned about recent legislation that will require the payment of fines and fees,
+If you have been convicted of a felony and are concerned about your eligibility to register, please call our office at 561-355-7500.

 WPTV- Region C Palm Beach County